- Therapy Modalities Glossary

 Some of those skills will be developed through the following techniques:

-What can I expect from a Interpersonal Psychotherapy session?
+What can I expect from sessions in Interpersonal Psychotherapy?

 During an Interpersonal Psychotherapy session, you can expect a focused conversation about your current relationships and recent interpersonal situations.